What the phrase really means

 When to see a clinician

-- 35 or over: not pregnant after 6 cycles
+- 35 or older and not pregnant after 6 well-timed cycles

 Myths and facts

 - Myth: A kitchen turkey baster works.
-Fact: it’s unsafe and unsuitable; use a small medical syringe.
+Fact: it is unsafe and unsuitable, so a small medical syringe is the right tool.

 - Myth: Any lubricant is fine.
-Fact: some lubricants impair sperm; choose fertility-friendly products.
-NHS
+Fact: some lubricants reduce sperm motility, so fertility-friendly products are the safer choice.
+HFEA

 - Myth: Legs-up guarantees success.
-Fact: timing around ovulation matters most.
+Fact: timing around ovulation matters much more than a posture trick.
 NHS

-- Myth: Home attempts avoid legal issues.
-Fact: parenthood rules differ inside vs outside clinics; know them first.
+- Myth: Home attempts remove legal risk.
+Fact: parentage rules differ by jurisdiction, so know them before you proceed.
 HFEA

 Conclusion

-In the UK, “turkey baster pregnancy” is slang for syringe-based attempts at home.
-If you explore this path, keep it clean and simple, time around ovulation, and understand UK parenthood rules—especially with known donors.
-If progress stalls or you prefer clinical oversight, speak to your GP about investigations, clinic IUI or other next steps.
+Turkey baster pregnancy is slang for syringe-based attempts at home.
+If you explore this path, keep it clean and simple, time it around ovulation, and take the legal side seriously.
+If progress stalls or you want more certainty, speak with a clinician about testing, clinic IUI, or the next step that fits your situation.